 “It is about demonstrating that elite athletes can have fun at the same time.”

-Both men fought against the odds to achieve greatness and act as motivators for Reynolds.
+Both men defied the odds to achieve greatness, and are motivators for Reynolds.

-Buster Douglas fought against the odds to defeat Mike Tyson, while Bader recovered from losing both legs to become a squadron leader during the World War II.
+Buster defeated Mike Tyson, while Bader recovered from losing both legs to become a squadron leader during World War II.

-Reynolds will feature in the paracanoe K1 200 final on Friday morning at 10:50am local time.
+Reynolds will feature in the women’s kayak 200m final on Friday morning at 10:50 local time.

 By Australian Canoeing